function-store/TD_ParHoverMIDI_VSN1/README.md

 This provides an alternative to the Secondary Mode reset functionality, allowing for instant parameter resets without the hold delay.

-### Parameter Value Undo/Redo
+### Undo/Redo Operations
-Full undo/redo support for parameter value adjustments, allowing you to experiment freely and revert changes if needed:
+Full undo/redo support for both parameter value adjustments and slot management, allowing you to experiment freely and revert changes if needed:

-**Undo/Redo Operations**:
+**Keyboard Shortcuts**:
-- **Undo**: Press `Ctrl+Z` (Windows/Linux) or `Cmd+Z` (Mac) to undo the last parameter value change
+- **Undo**: Press `Ctrl+Z` (Windows/Linux) or `Cmd+Z` (Mac) to undo the last action
-- **Redo**: Press `Ctrl+Y` (Windows/Linux) or `Cmd+Shift+Z` (Mac) to redo a previously undone change
+- **Redo**: Press `Ctrl+Y` (Windows/Linux) or `Cmd+Shift+Z` (Mac) to redo a previously undone action

+**What Gets Tracked**:
+- All parameter value changes made via MIDI knob rotation
+- Changes to individual parameters and ParGroups
+- Parameter value adjustments across different banks and slots
+- Parameter resets (via Secondary Mode, Quick Reset, or button shortcuts)
+- Slot assignments (assigning parameters to slots)
+- Slot clearing (removing parameters from slots)

+**Key Features**:
-- **History Tracking**: Maintains a complete history of all parameter value adjustments made through the component
+- **History Tracking**: Maintains a complete history of all actions made through the component
 - **Cross-Parameter**: Undo/redo works across different parameters - revert changes to any parameter you've adjusted
 - **Bank-Aware**: Works seamlessly across bank switches - undo changes from any bank
 - **Smart Validation**: Automatically validates that parameters still exist before restoring values

-**What Gets Tracked**:
-- All parameter value changes made via MIDI knob rotation
-- Changes to individual parameters and ParGroups
-- Adjustments across different banks and slots

-**Note**: This is separate from the slot assignment undo feature (enabled via `Enable Undo` parameter).
-Value undo/redo is always active and tracks actual parameter value changes.
+**Note**: All undo/redo functionality is controlled by the `Enable Undo` parameter in the component settings.
+When enabled, both parameter value changes and slot assignments/clearing are tracked.

 ### UI Parameter Highlighting
 Visual feedback in the TouchDesigner UI helps identify which parameters can be controlled:

 **Parameter Color Coding**:
 - **Hovered Parameters**: When you hover over a parameter, it's highlighted in a distinct color in the UI
-- **Editable Parameters**: Parameters that can be adjusted (valid for control) are shown in a different color
-- **Visual Feedback**: Makes it immediately clear which parameter is currently targeted and which parameters are controllable
+- **UI Mirroring**: The component mirrors the hardware states and makes it immediately clear which parameter is currently targeted and which parameters are controllable, etc.
-- **Real-time Updates**: Colors update instantly as you move your mouse across different parameters

 This visual system provides clear feedback about parameter states directly in the TouchDesigner interface, complementing the VSN1's screen and LED feedback.